pivotal/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 # SupplyChain API

+This topic tells you about the `SupplyChain` resource of Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}

-This topic describes the SupplyChain resource of Tanzu Supply Chain.

 The supply chain defines the Object Kind of the Workload, the Components used, and their order.